 Maintaining satisfactory academic progression

 Student visa holders must remain enrolled in a CRICOS-registered course and must ensure they are meeting course requirements in accordance with course progression rules.
+The University is obliged to advise the Department of Immigration when a student visa holder is not maintaining satisfactory academic progress.
 Read more information on the University’s policy to assist students who are not progressing satisfactorily here.

 There may be implications for your student visa if you continue to not meet the academic requirements of your course.
 It is therefore important to contact your faculty advisers or the immediately if you are experiencing difficulties during your studies so that you can make use of the support that is available to you.